Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_tutorial_rwalk.md

 ![image-center](../assets/images/cellblender_location.png){: .align-center}

-Right click on the plane object to ensure it is selected.
+Right click the plane object to ensure it is selected.
 Visit the object parameters menu (the orange cube) and move the plane by setting the third `location` value to 1.0 instead of 0.0.

 Then select `CellBlender > Molecules` and create the following molecules:

 ![image-center](../assets/images/motifs_norm1.png){: .align-center}

-1. Click on the `+` button.
+1. Click the `+` button.
 2. Select a color (such as orange).
 3. Name the molecule `X`.
 4. Select the molecule type as `Surface Molecule`.